YLalangui/mle-challenge/src/dataset_preprocess/solution.md

 ## Comments

 This component has been created to be executed locally, but it can be seen as a dockerized component in order to take part to a data pipeline.
-It can be contaneirized and be used as a job in Airflow, Stepfunctions (AWS) or even in a kubeflow pipeline.
-To do that a Dockerfile has to be created in `dataset_preprocess` and that image has to be uploaded to a Docker Image repository.
-That repository has to be reachable by cloud/on-premise orchestrator (Airfloe, Stepfunctions, kubeflow pipelines...)
+It can be contaneirized and be used as a job in Airflow, Stepfunctions (AWS) or even in a Kubeflow pipeline.
+To do that, a Dockerfile has to be created in `dataset_preprocess` and that image has to be uploaded to a Docker Image repository.
+That repository has to be reachable by cloud/on-premise orchestrator (Airflow, Stepfunctions, kubeflow pipelines...)